 This problem of absorbing and utilizing selenium also applies to a lesser degree to most Americans and many others in the world, thanks to their chaotic diets, hurried lifestyles, chemicals in their food, sugar-eating habits, fruit-eating habits, and other problems having to do with digestion.

 Selenium is becoming more difficult to obtain from our food supply.
 Plants take up selenium from the soil and propagate it through the food chain.
 The problem, however, is that the concentration of selenium in the soil varies tremendously around the globe, as mentioned earlier.

 In America, for example, the soil in the Midwest, derived from ancient sea beds, contains as much as 50 ppm, which is as much as 1000 times the amount contained in the pacific Northwest, the great lakes area, the Northeast or Florida, where levels are less than 0.05 ppm.
 As a result, the average selenium intake varies from about 60-110 mcg daily in the US and only 11-67 mcg daily in Europe.

-(Dr. WilsonÕs note: I find that better food sources of selenium are sardines, organic blue and yellow corn as tortillas or corn chips, and raw dairy such as raw cows or goat cheese.
-The problem with Brazil nuts is they are too yin, so please do not consume them.
+(Dr. WilsonÕs note: We find that the best sources of selenium are sardines, organic blue corn as tortillas or corn chips.
+Brazil nuts are high in selenium, but is is less bioavailable and Brazil nuts are too yin, so please do not consume them.

-Other fish, beef, turkey, seafood, mushrooms, eggs and brewerÕs yeast are also food sources, but the selenium content can vary somewhat.
+Beef and turkey are also food sources, but the selenium content can vary somewhat.
 So supplements are helpful.)

-(Dr. WilsonÕs note: For supplements, I prefer a food-based or food-grown selenium supplement.
+(Dr. WilsonÕs note: For supplements, we prefer a food-based or food-grown selenium supplement.
 We use the one from Endomet Labs called Selenium or Selenase.)